Bolts wrestling goes 5-1 at Trojan Border Wars

 Thunder Basin’s lone loss came against North Platte, 41-25.

-Against Natrona County, Aden Jorgensen (182), Glick, Lane Catlin, Avila, and Draper all won by pin.
-Dylan Catlin won his match against Billy Brenton by major decision 14-5, while Porter won by injury default.
+Against Natrona County, Aden Jorgensen (182), Glick, Lane Catlin, Avila and Draper all won by pin.
+Dylan Catlin won his match against Billy Brenton by major decision 14-5 while Porter won due to injury.

-In a close dual against Douglas, Glick, Burrow, Avila, Draper and Casey all pinned their opponents.
+In a close dual against Douglas, Glick, Burrow, Avila, Draper and Casey all won by pin.
 Against Kelly Walsh, Glick, Lane Catlin, Burrow, Draper and Dylan Catlin won by pin.
-Lane Catlin won his match against the Trojans by major decision 13-5, while Casey beat his opponent by decision 2-1.
+Lane Catlin won his match against the Trojans by major decision 13-5 while Casey beat his opponent by decision 2-1.

 (0) comments